Link Search Menu Expand Document

 This Technique can target any one foe at the same elevation as the user, regardless of blocking or their relative position.

-Each target is struck one after another, and must be a valid target – though the additional targets can be attacked in melee even if they would normally be blocked by their allies.
+Each Strike deals [Power] damage.
+Each target is struck one after another, and can be attacked in melee even if they would normally be blocked by a previously struck foe.

 Shared (+1 FP)